Image Source: rgbstock / Lusi

 2. Arnica – you can take this in homeopathic pills, a cream or a gel but it’s great stuff for limiting surgical bruising and pain.
 Don’t miss out on this one!
 There’s a particular protocol that I was directed to use by my naturopath, and I discuss that in this article: Your Breast Surgery Recovery – Using Arnica to Minimize Bruising and Swelling

 4. Essential oils – to promote the healing process, decrease pain and the chances of infection, limit bruising and increase oxygenation to the healing incisions.
-I used PanAway, a remarkable essential oil blend of helichrysum and wintergreen made by Young Living Essential Oils.
-Since your incisions will be covered, just apply the essential oil to the areas you can access – the oil will migrate where it is needed.
+I used lavender and PanAway, a remarkable essential oil blend of helichrysum and wintergreen made by Young Living Essential Oils.
+Since your incisions will be covered, just apply the essential oils to the areas you can access – the oil will migrate where it is needed.
 Just be aware – some nurses might frown on this (I did this by myself in the bathroom!).

 Healing at Home

-5. Sleep – once you’re home it will be easier to get some rest!
+5. Sleep – once you’re home it is essential to get as much rest as you can.
 Sleep is the absolute best way for your body to heal itself.
 Don’t feel guilty about getting some extra sleep – you need it right now.

-6. Continue 1, 3 and 4 above – in addition to PanAway, try Lavender and Frankincense for their superior skin healing qualities.
+6. Continue 1, 3 and 4 above – in addition to PanAway, use lavender and frankincense for their superior skin healing qualities.
 Lavender also helps you to relax and promotes deeper sleep.